How to host a website in local IIS in windows 10

 wwwroot directory

-4. Now, it’s time to create build file for our sample ASP.NET App.
-In my case I just pick-up a random project I created from my previous tutorial, you may check it out this link for a sample ASP.NET App “Login App using Form Authentication in ASP.NET MVC“.
+1. Create a build file for our sample ASP.NET App.
+In my case I just picked up a random project I created from my previous tutorial, you may check out this link for a sample ASP.NET App “Login App using Form Authentication in ASP.NET MVC“.
 You may also create a new project just to test IIS deployment.

-This is how my sample Web Application looks like.
+This is what my sample Web Application looks like.

 My Site